tahmid-23/quvc/README.md

 2. Then, set up TUN interfaces on the client and the server.
 These should be part of the same private network.

+   Additionally, you want to set the MTU to be sufficiently below the MTU of your outbound interface.

    For example, on the client:
    ```
    ip tuntap add quvc mode tun
+   ip link set mtu 1000 dev quvc
    ip address add 10.69.42.1/24 dev quvc
    ```

    On the server:
    ```
    ip tuntap add quvc mode tun
+   ip link set mtu 1000 dev quvc
    ip address add 10.69.42.2/24 dev quvc
    ```